-SOS repair or “bypass” or “Emergency” repair is one of the DNA repair mechanisms, introduced in the year 1975, by a scientist named Miroslav Radman.
-It serves as a regulatory system, which comprises of many complex inducer proteins that repair the damaged DNA.
-SOS repair primarily recover the DNA damage caused due to the environmental stresses.
+SOS repair or “bypass” or “Emergency” repair is one of the DNA repair mechanisms introduced in 1975 by a scientist named Miroslav Radman.
+SOS repair primarily recovers the DNA damage caused due to environmental stresses.
+It serves as a regulatory system, which comprises many complex inducer proteins that repair the damaged DNA.

 SOS system also includes a repressor protein, namely LexA.
 The RecA protein floats around the cell, which regulates the activity of LexA protein.
 The RecA regulatory protein mediates the repression or expression of LexA repressor.